grannycart/by-sound-alone_source/full-draft-manuscript/6_Chapter.md

 "An Authority boat took its toll on our progress."
 Hemi confirmed.

 The man let out a small sound of indignation.
 "Well, you can start unloading if you want to.
-I'll bring my crew come in to help.
+I'll bring my crew in to help.
 It'll take them an hour or two to assemble though."

 "Can we use your crane?"